Faraday Future: Becoming publicly traded

+Faraday Future was listed on the Nasdaq stock exchange on July 22, 2021, initially trading under the ticker symbol FFIE.
+On March 10, 2025, the company changed its ticker symbol to FFAI.
+In March 2026, the company disclosed that it had received a notice from Nasdaq for falling below the $1 minimum bid price and was granted a 180-day period to regain compliance.

-SEC subpoena
+SEC investigation

 On March 31, 2022, the U.S. Securities and Exchange Commission subpoenaed several members of Faraday Future's management team over inaccurate statements made to investors.
 On November 26, 2022, the board voted to remove Carsten Breitfeld and appoint Xuefeng Chen as CEO.

+In July 2025, the SEC sent Wells Notices to Faraday Future and several executives, indicating that staff intended to recommend an enforcement action.
+On March 18, 2026, the SEC's Division of Enforcement informed the company that it did not intend to recommend an enforcement action; the notice stated that it "must in no way be construed as indicating that the party has been exonerated or that no action may ultimately result from the staff's investigation."

 Production and deliveries

 On March 29, 2023, Faraday Future started production of the FF 91 Futurist Alliance at its Hanford facility, with the first production build vehicle coming off the line on April 14, 2023.
 The FF 91 Futurist is the company's first production vehicle and flagship model that is expected to be offered in both the U.S. and China markets.

 On June 8, 2023, Faraday Future announced the first three owners of the FF 91 Futurist: Rem D Koolhaas, Jason Oppenheim, and Private Collection Motors (PCM), a luxury car dealership based in Costa Mesa, California.

 On August 12, 2023, Faraday Future delivered its first vehicle to PCM.
 The company also announced that Justin Bell, a second-generation world-champion race car driver from England, had signed a sales agreement, along with a collaboration agreement that comes with the title "Developer Co-Creation Officer", during the 2023 Monterey Car Week.

 On September 13, 2023, Jason Oppenheim took delivery of an FF 91 Futurist Alliance at FF's "Delivery Co-Creation Day".

 On September 19, 2023, business development manager Kelvin Sherman took delivery of a FF 91 Futurist Alliance at Faraday Future‘s headquarters.
 The company also announced that actress and entrepreneur Emma Hernan had also joined Faraday Future as its first female FF 91 Futurist Alliance owner and "Developer Co-Creation Officer".

 On October 8, 2023, FF delivered an FF 91 Futurist Alliance to Jia Yueting.

+According to TechCrunch, Faraday Future delivered four vehicles in 2025 and reported a net loss of nearly $400 million for the year.

+On September 28, 2025, an FF 91 prototype on display at the company's Los Angeles facility caught fire, damaging a building on the property; no injuries were reported.